A stochastic partial differential equation model for limit order book dynamics: Linear stochastic PDE models with multiplicative noise

-So far, we have set aside the requirement that the positivity constraint for $u$.
+So far, we have set aside the positivity constraint for $u$.
 By Theorem~\ref{thm:homo} this reduces to analysis of the deterministic equation.
-We now return to the case of second-order elliptic operators: \begin{ass} Let $I\subset \R$ be and interval and suppose that $A$ is a uniformly elliptic operator of the form
+In the case of second-order elliptic operators, positivity results from the comparison principle, whenever the initial condition $h_0$ is positive: \begin{ass} Let $I\subset \R$ be an interval and suppose that $A$ is a uniformly elliptic operator of the form

-with Dirichlet boundary conditions, and where $\eta, \beta$ and $\alpha$ are smooth and bounded coefficients, and in particular $\eta(x) \geq \underline{\eta} >0$ for all $x\in I$. \end{ass} For this class of operators, the strong parabolic maximum principle (cf. \cite[Sec.~7.1]{Evans2010}) implies that the solution $g_t(x)$ of \eqref{eq:gPDE} remains positive, whenever the initial condition $h_0$ is positive.
-In addition, it is known that there exists a real simple eigenvalue $\lambda_1$, the principal eigenvalue of $A$, such that all other eigenvalues satisfy $\Re(\lambda) \le \lambda_1$ and such that the eigenfunction $f$ associated to $\lambda_1$ is positive on $I$ (cf. \cite[Sec.~6.5]{Evans2010}).
-Note that the factor process $Z_t$ has state space $(0,\infty)$ both in Theorem~\ref{thm:homo} and \ref{thm:homo}.
-Thus, we obtains the following corollary.